 What I found is to avoid hate, I was always watchful for it… meaning I was actually fearful and living in fear.
 Living in constant preparation for intimidating situations.
 I was actually accepting I was and would be always a victim of hate and people who felt it was ok, possibly their duty to control and hate me with their intentions.

 Finally a situation came, the last straw, to break this hate filled camel’s back.

 A person who was or thought they were, a part of those in the know, decided from one meeting with me to hate me.
 That I was not good enough for the position I had been hired for.
 I was not the right flavor.
 This individual hated me and let me know.
 They could hate because of their position and assumed authority over my situation.
 They would tell me so.
 They were just waiting for me the object of their hate, their annoyance to be removed.
 They also let me know they would enjoy it too.
 That I knew nothing.
 I was inappropriate.
-I had triggered this hate in my ignorance to their security in micro-managing every detail of the small department I had been assigned to — by making a suggestion.
+I had triggered this hate in my ignorance as to their NEED to micro-managing every detail of the small department I had been assigned to — by making a suggestion.
 A suggestion I was suppose to make as part of my job position.

 I examined myself.
 I went over again, what I had said or done.
 How could I solve this on my own.
 But with each action to avoid conflict the hater tightened the screws.
 I began to doubt myself.
 Old inferiority tapes began to play in my head.

 Fortunately for me, my manager, who had hired me was alerted.
 She became alerted by the feedback she received from the hater, which did not jive with what she knew about me and my work.